jataware/uncharted-ta1-pipeline/pipelines/text_extraction/README.md

 * Pipeline is defined in `text_extraction_pipeline.py` and is suitable for integration into other systems
 * Input is a image (ie binary image file buffer)
-* Output is the set of extracted text items materialized as a:
+* Output is the set of extracted text items materialized as:
-  * `DocTextExtraction` JSON object
+  * `DocTextExtraction` JSON object (LARA's internal data schema) and/or
-  * List of `FeatureResults` objects as defined in the CMA TA1 CDR schema
+  * `FeatureResults` JSON object (part of the CDR TA1 schema)

 ### Command Line Execution ###
-`run_pipeline.py` provides a command line wrapper around the map extraction pipeline, and allows for a directory map images to be processed serially.
+`run_pipeline.py` provides a command line wrapper around the text extraction pipeline, and allows for a directory map images to be processed serially.

 To run from the repository root directory:
 ```
-export GOOGLE_APPLICATION_CREDENTIALS=/credentials/google_api_credentials.json
+export GOOGLE_APPLICATION_CREDENTIALS=/path/to/google_api_credentials.json

 python3 -m pipelines.text_extraction.run_pipeline \
     --input /image/input/dir \
-    --output /model/output/dir \
+    --output /results/output/dir \
-    --workdir /model/working/dir \
+    --workdir /pipeline/working/dir (default is tmp/lara/workdir) \
+    --cdr_schema (if set, pipeline will also output CDR schema JSON objects) \
     --tile True \
-    --pixel_limit 1024
+    --pixel_limit 6000 \
+    --gamma_corr 1.0
 ```

-Where `tile` inidicates whether the image should be tiled or resized when it is larger than `pixel_limit`.
+* `tile` Indicates whether the image should be tiled or resized when it is larger than `pixel_limit`.
+* `gamma_corr` Controls optional image gamma correction as pre-processing.
+Must be <= 1.0; default value is 1.0 (ie gamma correction disabled)

 ### REST Service ###